-The US Department of Energy (DOE) has issues an updated version of its Pathways to Commercial Liftoff – Advanced Nuclear report.
+The US Department of Energy (DOE) has issued an updated version of its Pathways to Commercial Liftoff – Advanced Nuclear report.
 The update reflects unprecedented load growth, renewed interest in AP1000s, and increased recognition of the value of the existing nuclear fleet, including plans to restart closed reactors.

 Pathways to Commercial Liftoff is a series of reports launched by the DOE to provide public and private sector capital allocators with a perspective as to how and when various technologies could reach full-scale commercial adoption, including a common analytical fact base and critical signposts for investment decisions.
 The first four Liftoff Reports on clean hydrogen, advanced nuclear, and long duration energy storage, were published in March 2023.